ktpolanski/ip2/GP2S/gp2s.md

 ### Z Curve Hyperparameters

-**Default:** 0.7,2,1E-5
+**Default:** 0.7;2;1E-5

 Once the Gibbs sampler is done, the final probabilities of differential expression are smoothed with a second Gaussian process fit.
-As in the case of the Gaussian processes used to fit the data, the hyperparameters for this Gaussian process are accepted on input as a comma-delimited list of length scale, process variance and noise variance.
+As in the case of the Gaussian processes used to fit the data, the hyperparameters for this Gaussian process are accepted on input as a semicolon-delimited list of length scale, process variance and noise variance.
 Unlike the other Gaussian process hyperparameters, these are not tuned within the script.

 ### Differential Expression Probability Threshold